woodjosh/EMI-Internship/README.md

 The [launch file](/my_pkgs/launch/vio_turtlebot.launch) controls the launching of all related nodes needed for this path estimation.
 The important parameter than can be edited here is the [covariance of the visual odometry node](/my_pkgs/launch/vio_turtlebot.launch#L15).
 This value controls how the filter fuses the visual odometry with the imu odometry.
 The covariance of the imu messages is approximately 0.002, so I set the visual odometry covariance to 0.0005 because it does not have drift and is more trustworthy.

 ### Connect to and initialize the turtlebot via ssh
+Open a new terminal (#1) and start the ros core on your computer

+    $ roscore

 Power on the turtlebot by flipping the switch on the second layer at the front of the robot.
 Wait about 30 seconds to allow everything to power up.
-Open an new terminal and use [ssh](https://www.ssh.com/ssh/) to connect to the raspberry pi on board the turtlebot.
+Open an new terminal (#2) and use [ssh](https://www.ssh.com/ssh/) to connect to the raspberry pi on board the turtlebot.

     $ ssh emi@192.168.0.18

 The password is `turtlebot`.
 If you have trouble, it is likely a network problem.
 Some simple google searches will usually resolve the problem.
-Once connected to the raspberry pi, run the bringup protocol from this same terminal.
+Once connected to the raspberry pi, run the bringup protocol from this same terminal (#2).

     $ roslaunch turtlebot3_bringup turtlebot3_robot.launch